PolymerTheory/SCFT_string/README.md

 - **justFE:** tells the code if to just calculate free energy (i.e., leave W_- as is)
 - **dostring:** tells the code if to use the string method i.e., couple the replicas

+- **W input**: (if flag==1) fields (W) are input from files of the form win? where ? is the replica number along the string

+The number of points on the string is hard-coded (see near the top of scft.cu).
+It turned out to be annoying to put it in the input file.

 The parameters that look like they should be boolians (e.g. 'dostring') take integers with 0=no, 1=yes

 ## Outputs